WSU-4110/StudyBuddy/README.md

 # Usage
 The usage of this application is helping students and others doing similiar activities to create flashcards and mindmap with alot of freedom and high amount of creativity.

-This project can be used for Memoring and Assoiciation
+This project can be used for Memorizing and Assoiciation